epierre038/Retail-Sales-Project-/README.md

 This analysis explores customer purchasing behavior based on age, gender, time periods, and product preferences using sales data from 2023.

 1. Gender and Age Influence on Purchasing Behavior Customer purchasing habits vary significantly by both gender and age.
-Males around the age of 40 tend to spend more on electronics, whereas females of the same average age show a stronger preference for clothing.
+Males around the age of 40 tend to spend more on electronics, where as females of the same average age show a stronger preference for clothing.

 2. Sales Patterns Across Time Periods
 Sales trends throughout 2023 reveal noticeable quarterly shifts in product category performance: